bufemc/a1fbox/README.md

     - Find a name for a number in phonebook, even if with/without area or country code
     - Add contact to phonebook, see [fc-issue-50], but Umlauts are still a pain

-### Setup

-Use ```pip install -r requirements.txt``` to install dependencies.
-Adjust ```config.py``` to your Fritz!Box settings (hint: you can also set ```"fritz.box"``` instead of an IP).
-For an example implementation you could try to run ``` python example.py ```.

-### Requirements
-- Python >= 3.6 - as e.g. f'Hello, {name}!' is used
-- requests, [fritzconnection] by Klaus Bremer aka kbr - for retrieving and manipulating phonebooks
-- Fritz!Box with
-    - enabled call monitor - to enable dial ```#96*5*``` - and to disable dial ```#96*4```
-    - either standard or dedicated user with password (set in ```config.py```) and enough permissions
-    - an additional phonebook for cold calls, configured to block incoming numbers

-### Description
-Idea was to create a call blocker for cold calls.
-I tried to build modules that were as independent as possible, having same naming, even same logging scheme.
-So they could be used as building blocks, combined in different ways.
-So you could run the call monitor alone, but also combined with the call blocker.
-Or you could just do rating for phone numbers or reverse search.
-Or add contacts to your phonebook.
-Feedback is highly appreciated.

 ### License
 MIT